Artistic Director

 Robert J. Manners

-Robert Manners is an active choral conductor and music educator based in Binghamton, New York.
-He currently serves as the concert manager for the Binghamton University music department, where he organizes and publicizes semester performances.
-During his studies, Robert was the assistant director of the Chamber Singers, Treble Choir, and Harpur Chorale, founded a Tenor/Bass ensemble, and directed the Dryden Area Intergeneration Chorus, a community group of singers at every age level and skill set in their Summer concert series.
-He collaborated with the Momenta String Quartet to premiere Prunella, an opera in two acts, by Lief Haley, and with Kelsey Watts, soprano, to perform Jake Heggie’s one act opera, Another Sunrise.
+As the concert and facilities manager for the Binghamton University Music Department, Robert is responsible for coordinating and marketing all department concerts including ensemble concerts, faculty showcases, guest artist residencies, and student recitals.
+He is also a graduate of Binghamton University, having earned a masters of music in Choral Conducting while studying with Dr. William Culverhouse.
+During his studies.
+Robert served as the assistant director of the Chamber Singers, Treble Choir, and Harpur Chorale, founded a Tenor/Bass ensemble, and he directed the Dryden Area Intergenerational Chorus, a community group of singers at every age level and skill set in their Summer concert series.
+He collaborated with the Momenta String Quartet to premiere “Prunella,” an opera in two acts, by Lief Haley, and with Kelsey Watts, soprano, to perform Jake Heggie’s one act opera, “Another Sunrise.”
+He also was a conductor with First Inversion Choir in Rochester, New York.
+He believes that everyone should have a pathway to singing no matter their skill level, and choral singing can lift up individuals as well as communities for the better.

-Robert began his conducting studies with André J. Thomas at Florida State University while earning a masters of music in Music Composition.
-As a composer, Robert is active in arranging and transcribing on many projects, has taken lessons with Ellen Taaffe Zwillich, and also scores for film with director Randy Parker.
-He holds a Bachelor in Music Theory from Nazareth College of Rochester and a Masters of Music in Choral Conducting from Binghamton University while studying with William Culverhouse.
+Robert is a Lyric Baritone and premiered the solo in “Mawlaya Salli” by Shireen Abu-Khader at the National ACDA conference in Cincinnati, has sung the role of Monostatos in “Die Zauberflöte” with the Binghamton University Opera Workshop, and performed the Bach Christmas Cantata with the University United Methodist Church of Syracuse.
+He serves as section leader for the United Presbyterian Church in Binghamton, as well as a regular cantor for many local churches.
+Robert began his conducting studies with AndrĂ© J. Thomas at Florida State University while earning a masters of music in Music Composition.
+As a composer, Robert is active in arranging and transcribing on many projects, has taken lessons with Ellen Taaffe Zwillich, and also wrote scores for film with director Randy Parker.
+He holds a Bachelors in Music Theory from Nazareth College of Rochester.